davidalber/jupyterhub-aws/README.md

   necessary IP addresses.
 This can be accomplished by providing the desired CIDR ranges in the set (e.g., `["54.166.129.219/32"]`).

+  While not recommended, if you prefer to allow connection from all IP addresses, that is accomplished with `[0.0.0.0/0]`.

   Until setup is complete, you must authorize at least your own IP address.
 After configuration when SSH connectivity is not needed, it is a good idea to remove that authorization.